 The outermost layer often bears the company name and other branding messages.
 Manufacturers use alcohol-based ink to print words and images on these packs.

-When the middle layer is not made of clear material, it serves as a protective and branding layer.
+When the middle layer material is not made of clear material, it serves as a protective and branding layer.
 To achieve this, manufacturers opt for aluminum or films infused with metal or resin.
 Some companies choose kraft paper material for the outermost layer because it looks natural.
 Kraft material is also durable and has a texture designed to make branding easy.

 Functionality features are added separately depending on the pack.
 For example, spaces for handles are created through cutting with stamps.
 Zip locks are bound to the pack through heat.
 Perforations indicating where to cut are also added at the last bit in the process.